patricekaratchentzeff/Scribus/README.md

    - know normaly what they do!
    -  !!!
 English quotes “ ” should not normaly use

  The script is full documented inside and is surely a good basement for general typo script for other languages.
 The part of French spec is isolated and it is easy to propose other rules for other languages.

+ I add a test Scribus document for validating/testing this script.
+The debug mode in console shows the different parts/steps of the script.
+You can use the misc scripts for playing with a minimal set of rules, because the main script is a bit long.
+The document is test-typo.sla.

 # Pour les utilisateurs francophones